bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 let real_struct: Foo = some_data.take().unwrap(); // PANIC!
 ```

 Again, this is because `ReflectDeserializer` always returns a Dynamic[^2].
-A user must then use `FromReflect` themselves to get the real value.
+A user must then use `FromReflect` themselves to get the Real value.

 Instead, `ReflectDeserializer::deserialize` now performs the conversion automatically before returning.
 Not only does this cut back on code needed to be written by the user, but it also cuts back on the need for them to understand the complexity and internals of deserializing reflected data.
-This means that the above code should no longer panic (assuming the real type *actually is* `Foo`).
+This means that the above code should no longer panic (assuming the Real type *actually is* `Foo`).

 If any type in the serialized data did not register `ReflectFromReflect`, this should result in an error being returned indicating that `ReflectFromReflect` was not registered for the given type.
 With the changes listed in **[Derive Complexity](#derive-complexity)**, this should be less likely to happen, since all types should register it by default.
 If it does happen, the user can choose to either register said type data, or forgo the automatic conversion with **dynamic deserialization**.